🚀 View Source

 Includes

-Files can include other files using an #include comment.
-The path to the included file is relative to <source>.
+Files can include other files using an @include comment.
+The included file path is relative to <source>.

 path/to/source/app.js